 - Upload a recording of each student lesson to a password-protected environment; and

-- Use password-protected recordings for any student lesson in your school that is permitted under your Second Step® license with CFC.
+- Use password-protected recordings for any student lesson in your school that’s permitted under your Second Step license.

 The full Terms & Conditions are available here.